There are five types of laparoscopic hysterectomy procedures available.

 Most patients who have a minimally invasive gynecology procedure can go home from the recovery room several hours after the completion of the hysterectomy.
 There is also the option to stay in the hospital overnight.
 Patients typically require several days of oral narcotics in addition to medications such as ibuprofen.
 After the first few days, most women do not have significant pain but have less energy than they normally do.
 It is usually about two weeks before women feel back to normal.
 Most women can return to work following a two-week post-operative recovery, although some need a little more time.

 Recovering from an open procedure is more arduous.
-Patients usually remain in the hospital for two days and more and require 4-6 weeks of recovery before returning to work and normal activities.
+Patients usually remain in the hospital for two days or more and require 4-6 weeks of recovery before returning to work and normal activities.